-- .
-All areas of the building and grounds shall be visually inspected after closing the child care agency for the day to ensure no children have been unintentionally left in any part of the child care agency's facilities. - .
-Children shall be released to only the child's parent, or other person authorized by the parent in accordance with child care agency's policies. - · Child care agencies shall maintain a daily sign-in and sign-out sheet that includes each child's printed full name, date, time of entry, time of departure and space for the printed name and signature of parent or authorized representative. - · Educators providing supervision to children during meal and snack times are prohibited from performing activities/ duties unrelated to food service. - · Child care agencies shall develop, follow and post a written mealtime supervision plan. - · Child care agencies shall develop and follow a written playground supervision plan. - .
-During field trips, the adult:child ratios shall be doubled and attendance shall be checked upon departure and arrival at each destination and at the beginning and end of each activity (in family and group homes the adult:child ratio shall be increased by one (1) during field trips). - · When children are engaged in activities in or near a body of water, the following requirements shall be met:
+- All areas of the building and grounds shall be visually inspected after closing for the day to ensure no children have been unintentionally left in any part of the facilities. - Children shall be released to only the child's parent, or other person authorized by the parent in accordance with child care agency's policies. - Child care agencies shall maintain a daily sign-in and sign-out sheet or electronic sign-in or sign-out record that includes each child's printed or typed full name, date, time of entry, time of departure and the name of the individual who brought the child and picked the child up. - Educators providing supervision to children during meal and snack times are prohibited from engaging in activities unrelated to mealtime while children are eating. - Child care agencies shall develop, follow and post a written mealtime supervision plan. - Child care agencies shall develop and follow a written playground supervision plan. - During field trips, the adult-child ratios shall be doubled, and attendance shall be checked prior to leaving the child care agency, upon arrival at each destination, at the beginning and end of each activity; upon departing each destination and upon arrival at the child care agency. - For family and group homes the adult child ratio shall be increased by one (1) during field trips. - When children are engaged in activities in or near a body of water, the following requirements shall be met:

-Age Group Adult: Child Ratio
+Age Group Adult:Child Ratio

 6 weeks-12 months 1:1

 13 months - 35months 1:2

-Three (3) years 1:4
+Three (3) years 1:3

-Four (4) years 1:6
+Four (4) years 1:4

-Five (5) years 1:8
+Five (5) years 1:5

-School-age (Kindergarten and above) 1:10

-- .
-One (1) adult present shall have a current certificate in advanced aquatics lifesaving skills and shall supervise above the level of the swimmers. - · Safe sleep supervision procedures must be followed to prevent suffocation and deaths in infants: - Infants shall sleep in cribs or play yards. - ✓ Infants shall not sleep on a sofa, soft mattress, adult bed, in a car seat, swing or other restraining devices. - Bibs shall be removed prior to placing a child in a crib for - ✓ Soft bedding, mobile toys and other toys that attach to any part of the crib are prohibited. - ✓ Infants that arrive asleep in car seats or fall asleep in any piece of equipment other than a crib must be immediately removed and placed on their back in a crib. - · Any practice that is an exception to the Department's safe sleep supervision procedures shall not be used without written authorization from a physician.
+- School-age (Kindergarten and above) 1:10 • One (1) adult present shall have a current certificate in advanced aquatics lifesaving skills and shall supervise above the level of the swimmers. - Safe sleep practices must be followed to prevent suffocation and deaths in infants: - ✓ Infants shall sleep in cribs or play yards with a firm sleep surface with a fitted sheet. - Infants shall not sleep on a sofa, soft mattress, adult bed, in a car seat, swing or other restraining devices. - \checkmark Infants shall be positioned on their backs for sleeping - Bibs shall be removed prior to placing infants in a crib for sleeping.